-And for all those who are still driving about with their fog light on, annoying other motorists; do remember Rule 236 of the Highway Code.
+And for all those who are still driving about with their fog lights on, annoying other motorists; do remember Rule 236 of the Highway Code.

 You MUST NOT use front or rear fog lights unless visibility is seriously reduced as they dazzle other road users and can obscure your brake lights.
 You MUST switch them off when visibility improves.